November 03, 2016

 The budget process is your chance to learn more about how County programs and projects are funded and what's planned for the coming year.

 Special budget website.
-To see the schedule of special budget meetings, Council presentations, or individual department budgets, visit the special budget website at www.oxfordcounty.ca/2017budget
+The schedule of special budget meetings, Council presentations, and individual department budgets for the 2017 budget process can be found at www.oxfordcounty.ca/2017budget

 About the County budget